knative/docs/docs/bookstore/page-0/page-0-intro.md

 ### ML Models Service

 There are 2 Machine learning workflows that can conduct sentiment analysis on user’s review comment and hateful word sanity check.
-You will be using Knative Sequence to make sure they are executed in order.
+You will be using a [Knative Sequence](https://knative.dev/docs/eventing/flows/sequence/) to make sure they are executed in order.

 ### Book Store Broker